 Whirlybird: When I plant flowers in my mostly green vegetable garden, I like a cheerful mix of rainbow colors.
 Whirlybird comes in some of the most interesting shades like cherry pink and mahogany among the usual red, orange and yellow — and it’s easier to clean any stray bugs out of the spurless blossoms!
 Whirlybirds also produce more flowers than some of the trailing types in richer soil, and their compact habit allows the vegetables enough space.

-Moonlight, with its buttery yellow blossoms, is ideal for those who prefer a more subtle color palette.
+Moonlight: with its buttery yellow blossoms, is ideal for those who prefer a more subtle color palette.
 It’s my favorite vining variety for growing up a trellis; one year, some pale blue morning glories intertwined through the pale yellow flowers and the effect was dreamy.

 Empress of India: A collector’s heirloom with unusual blue-green leaves and long-spurred, deep red flowers, Empress of India is beautiful underneath tall summer-flowering bulbs or dahlias.
 It also matches darker leaved vegetables such as kale or broccoli.
 Plant it in children’s gardens to attract hummingbirds!